misterslin/SlinFireHUD/README.md

 If you copy it directly, it'll mess all of your settings up and I won't be able to undo it for you.

 ****************************

-This download includes the following:
--My config files, including my key binds and scripts (autoexec, class scripts, etc.) (Updated April 7, 2018)
--Slinfire HUD, maintained and managed by Aurora
--My hitsound (Quake 3 Hitsound, found in the /sound folder)

-My hud does not include MasterComfig, which is an FPS config that will give you 20-200% better FPS.
-I highly recommend that you download it!
-The link is found here: https://mastercoms.github.io/mastercomfig/

 Installation Instructions: